 Harrison High School is located approximately 60 miles north of Indianapolis in Tippecanoe County.
 The cities of Lafayette and West Lafayette provide many industrial, business, agricultural, and educational opportunities.
 Purdue University, located in West Lafayette, makes a wide variety of educational and cultural activities available to the community.

 Harrison offers a variety of visual and performing arts courses in theater, dance, vocal and instrumental music, and visual arts working with various mediums.
 Many of our programs have been awarded state honors and are recognized statewide for excellence.There are over 450 students enrolled in five bands and six choirs in addition to several extra-curricular ensembles.
 Harrison music ensembles consistently receive superior ratings at various festivals and the band and choir departments are active in European and domestic travel and student exchanges.
-The Harrison Militia Band and Guard is also an award-winning ensemble, which has received many awards in competition.
+The Harrison Militia Band is also an award-winning ensemble, which has received many awards in competition.
 Our Visual Art department's reputation is exceptional.
 Students participate in the National Foundation for the Advancement in the Arts, Scholastic Arts High School Arts Competition, the Greater Lafayette Museums New Artist Competition along with other exhibitions, Students have won awards and scholarships regionally and nationally.

 Harrison Facts & Figures

 Graduation Rate 95%

 Honors Diploma State Average 30%